FRAN-ARM/SportFlowApp/README.md

-If you're going to run it, follow these four commandments:
+If you want to run it, follow these four commandments:

 1. Clean the solution.
 2. Build.